The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 ## Cure III (C3)

 A large, direct, AoE heal with a small radius, Cure III excels at raidwide spam effects where the party remains stacked, however is still less healing and more MP overall than Medica II.
 Cure III is mostly used if the party needs to be topped immediately and Medica II is already ticking or won’t heal enough by the time damage goes out.
 This spell comes at a hefty 1500 MP cost, and tends to be used sparingly.

+## Afflatus: Solace

+Lilies and their associated spells will be expanded on further on in this guide, but Solace is the first Lily heal you have access to and is essentially a free, instant Cure II, allowing for movement and weaving if needed while also refunding some of the lost damage.
+This spell sees a lot of use in dungeon pulls since the tank is typically the only player taking significant damage, but is rarely used outside emergencies in Savage and Ultimate since it shares the Lily charges with Rapture.

+## Afflatus: Rapture

+The other Lily heal and a fundamental component of WHM healing at 80; Rapture is a free, instant, and larger radius Medica that allows for moving and weaving while also refunding some damage via the Lily system.
+Ideal use of Rapture is to cover movement, weave oGCDs, and heal the party a bit, or to blow it in downtime for free Misery casts.
+Once again, the Lily system will be expanded on farther below.
+## Healing oGCDs

 ## Tetragrammaton (Tetra, Tet)